buserror/simavr/README.md

 simavr - a lean and mean Atmel AVR simulator for linux
 ======

+This version contains MS Visual Studio support.
+See README.visualstudio
+===

 _simavr_ is a new AVR simulator for linux, or any platform that uses avr-gcc.
 It uses avr-gcc's own register definition to simplify creating new targets for supported AVR devices.
 The core was made to be small and compact, and hackable so allow quick